lemiskutswa/JavaScript-Overview/README.md

 array.splice() takes 2 values, the index of the value you want to remove and the number of values you want to remove from that index.
 - Iteration refers to each time a loop runs.
 - For and while loops work similarly.
-Use for loops if you're sure of the number of iterations you want the code to run, use while if you're unsure.
+Use for loops if you're sure of the number of iterations you want the code to run, use while if you're unsure (non-standard loop).